Schock 25

-The design was built by W. D. Schock Corp in the United States, starting in 1961, with production ending in 1964.
+The Schock 25 is a recreational keelboat built by W. D. Schock Corp in the United States, starting in 1961, with production ending in 1964.
 A total of 90 boats were built.

 Design

-The Schock 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by W. D. Schock Corp's in-house designer, Seymour Paul, the Schock 25 is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop; a raked stem; a raised counter, angled transom, a keel-hung rudder controlled by a tiller and a fixed fin keel.
 It displaces 2210 lb and carries 1100 lb of ballast.
 It has a small cuddy cabin with a single port per side and two berths and a large stern lazarette.

 The boat has a draft of 4.00 ft with the standard keel and a hull speed of 5.4 kn.